banner

-Follow our easy, step-by-step, photo illustrated instructions to make this very special Squash Casserole recipe.
+Follow our easy, step-by-step, instructions to make this very special Squash Casserole recipe.
 It’s a great way to use some of those summer crooked neck yellow squash and it’s so simple to put together.
-We’re using herb stuffing in this version and we’ve included a printable recipe as well.
+We’re using herb stuffing in this version.

 Squash Casserole Recipe: